ebarcikowski/chip8-cpp/README.md

 There are several of these emulators around the internet and on github.
-I did this originally because I thought writting a Chip8 emulator would make for a good first rust project, however, since I did not know much about Chip8, I thought I would do one in C++ first.
+I did this originally because I thought writting a Chip8 emulator would make for a good first rust project.
+However, since I did not know much about Chip8, I thought I would do one in C++ first.

 There are lots of resources for Chip8 on the web and on github.
 I used the